ShaneMOhagan/OOWeatherStationSimulation/README.md

 Might need to get scarlet and tomcat server running.
 Can supply if requested.

+Link to the old repository (needed a new repo to push new changes, explained in video): https://github.com/ssarthak01/WeatherSimulationApp

 Java version 11
 Tomcat version 10.0.3
 Jakarta Servlets